jsettlem/oregon-trail-randomizer-rewrite/README.md

 > Did you make this?

-No. The website that originally hosted this is gone, but I have may have found their YouTube channel via Archive.org and used that to find their Twitter account.
-I reached out to them to ask if they created this, but have yet to receive a response.
+No. [This](http://spookle.xyz/oregon/II/) is the original website that hosted the randomizer.
+The original creator is pimanrules (@pimanrules on Steam, Twitch, Twitter, and YouTube).
 As far as I can tell, the first time the randomzier was used was on
 [June 21, 2013](https://twitter.com/monotonetim/status/348253984395497473)
 (credit for finding that goes to OldMario on Twitch).